Napa Valley landfill dumped toxic waste into waterways for decades, workers allege in federal lawsuit

 Ron Mittelstaedt, CEO of Waste Connections, could not immediately be reached for comment.

 Before selling Clover Flat and UVDS last year, former chief operating officer Christina Pestoni Abreu said in a statement that the company’s operations met “the highest environmental standards” and were in full legal and regulatory compliance.
-Abreu, who is currently Director of Government Affairs at Waste Connections, could not be reached for comment.
+Abreu, who is currently director of government affairs at Waste Connections, could not be reached for comment.

 The lawsuit comes after Napa County officials confirmed in September that Clover Flat landfill plans to close.
 A Waste Connections representative also recently confirmed the closure.